 We’re happy to hear your thoughts.
 There is a comment box at the bottom of each page.
 Thanks for visiting with us,

 We started off volunteering at Casa Grande Ruins National Monument as Interpretive Guides winter 2015-2016.
 We then took the month of April 2016 to travel the southern California desert country.
 We spent summer 2016 at Palatki Heritage Site near Sedona, AZ.
 Fall of 2016 we were in southern New Mexico at Bosque del Apache National Wildlife Refuge.
 Dec. & Jan. was time for family and friends in Florida.

-Feb. – April of 2017 we will be near Houston, TX, at Anahauc National Wildlife Refuge.
-Finally, the summer of 2017 we will be at Grand Portage NM in northern Minnesota.
+We are now at Grand Portage NM in northern Minnesota for the summer of 2017.
 For the Fall of 2017, we are planning to travel to the Badlands, Mt.
 Rushmore, Grand Tetons, Yellowstone, Glacier, Four Corners, etc., plus all the quirky stops we can find along the way.
 For more details, see our “Where we plan to go” page.

 Our Latest Post:

 As we ended our time at Anahuac there was a lovely good-bye lunch at the Crawfish Place.
 Then we headed north toward Dallas to visit Judith’s brother, Don.
 Then, on toward Wahoo, Nebraska!
 We visited Judith’s friend, Leah, on the farm that has been in her husband’s family for generations.
 We were able to satisfy our “kitty fix” with her nine cats.

 A stop in Minneapolis to visit long time friend, Debbie, and trash her lawn.